megatank58/megabot/README.md

 # MegaBot
-A simple utility and moderation bot for discord
+A simple utility and moderation bot for discord.